-In addition to the base requirements listed in Section 302.6.B.3 for a Preliminary Plan Application, the following items are to be included with Preliminary Plans accompanying Group 2 applications for Land Development With Building:
+In addition to the base requirements listed in Section 302.6.B.3 for a preliminary plan application, the following items are to be included with preliminary plans accompanying Group 2 Applications for Land Development With Building:

-i) Phase I Environmental Assessment.
+a.
+Phase I Environmental Assessment.

-1) Site Reconnaissance.
+i.
+Site Reconnaissance.